 Be on Time

 Try to always make your payments on time.
 If you get behind, then it will make the next payment even more difficult.
-Getting behind can carry significant consequences even jail time.
+Getting behind can carry significant consequences, even jail time.
+One of the worst feelings for kids is missing a loved one who’s in jail, so be a responsible parent and don’t fall behind on your payments.
 Do not let yourself get overwhelmed with back child support payments.

 If you do find yourself behind seek out the help of child support enforcement agencies.
 They can help you create a payment plan to get caught up on your payments.

 It might be tempting to hand over a cash payment to your ex-spouse, but this is a mistake.
 Make your payments in a documented format like a check or money order.
 That way if there are any discrepancies you have proof of payments.